5 CRO myths you should know about – and tips to do it right

 • How the client feels

-• What he expects
+• What they expect

 And these companies never truly researched this either.